Skip to main content

 To specialise in immigration as a legal executive, it'll help if you can find a job with a firm that deals with immigration and asylum issues, whilst training.
 You can find more information about qualifying from the Chartered Institute of Legal Executives.

-To specialise in immigration as a barrister or solicitor, it would be useful if you could do some of your training in this area of work.
-You can find more information about solicitor and barrister training from The Law Society and The Bar Council.
+To work in immigration as a solicitor or barrister, it will be useful if you can do some of your training in this area of work.
+You can find more information about how to become a solicitor or barrister from The Law Society and The Bar Council.

 Other Routes

-You do not have to have a law degree, or any degree, to give immigration advice regulated by the Office of the Immigration Services Commissioner (OISC).
+You do not necessarily need a law degree, or any degree, to give immigration advice regulated by the Immigration Advice Authority (IAA).

-This may be a quicker route and you can decide which areas of immigration, asylum and nationality law you want to do.
-The 3 levels of regulation are:
+This may be a quicker way into the profession and you can decide which areas of immigration, asylum and nationality law you want to work in.

-• level 1 - basic immigration advice within the Immigration Rules - a minimum of 3 months' or 40 hours' experience gained in the last 2 years
+• level 1 - basic immigration advice within the Immigration Rules - a minimum of 3 months' experience

-• level 2 - more complex work, including applications outside the Immigration Rules - a minimum of 12 months' or 120 hours' experience
+• level 2 - more complex work, including applications outside the Immigration Rules - a minimum of 12 months' experience

-• level 3 - includes appeals work and a minimum of 24 months' or 240 hours' experience
+• level 3 - includes appeals work and a minimum of 18 months' experience

-To register with the OISC, you'll need to attend training, pass an exam and meet their standards.
+To register with the IAA, you'll need to attend training, pass an exam and meet their standards.

 More Information